 We have made progress towards obtaining a European CE marking certificate for medical devices.
-We have commenced audit preparation for the International Organization for Standardization ("ISO") 13485 with the expectation to proceed with the audit to obtain the ISO 13485 Certification in the second half of 2021 and CE Marking in the first half of 2022, subject to the guidance from the European notified body.
+We have concluded audit preparation for the International Organization for Standardization ("ISO") 13485 final certification audit with the expectation to proceed with the audit to obtain the ISO 13485 Certification in the first half of 2022 and CE Marking in the first half of 2023, subject to the guidance and availability from the European Notified Body.

-In December 2020, we announced that three PURE EPTM Systems were contracted for purchase by St David's Healthcare of Austin, Texas and were subsequently sold in February 2021.
+In December 2020, we announced that three PURE EPTM Systems were contracted for purchase by St. David's Healthcare in Austin, Texas and were subsequently sold in February 2021.
 These units were our first commercial sale.
-We also sold two PURE EPTM Systems to Mayo Foundation for Medical Education and Research in 2021 and we are in active discussions with several accounts about the acquisition of the PURE EPTM System.
+We also sold three PURE EPTM Systems to Mayo Foundation for Medical Education and Research in year-to-date 2021 and we are in active discussions with several accounts about the acquisition of the PURE EPTM System.
 We anticipate our initial customers will be medical centers of excellence and other healthcare facilities that operate EP labs.